isEmmanuelOlowe/Y2W05Practical/W05 Practical Report.md

 To fully implement this interface;

-* There must be a method which registers product; so when this method is called the total stock count must increase by 1.
-Also this method must throw an exception if a product with the same bar code is attempted to be added.
+* There must be a method which registers product;
+  * so when this method is called the total stock count must increase by 1.
+  * Also this method must throw an exception if a product with the same bar code is attempted to be added.
-* There must be a method which
+* There must be a method which removes registered products;
+  * so if a product is not registered an exception must be thrown.
+  * Shall decrease the total number of products by 1.
+  * All of its stock shall be removes from the total stock.
+* Must be able to add stock for a specific product barcode
+  * cannot add stock if the product bar code is not registered
+  * increases the total stock of the product
+  * increases the total stock of the shop
+* Must be able to buy able to buy products which are registered;
+  * cannot buy from unregistered product
+  * buying increases the amount of sales for that product in their stock record
+  * buying decreases amount of total stock
+  * buying decreases the amount of stock for that specific product
+* Gets the total amount of products
+* gets the total amount of stock
+* gets the stock count of a specific product
+  * cannot get the stock count of an unregistered product.
+* Gets the total amount of sales for a specific product.
+  * cannot get the amount of sales for an unregistered product.
+* gets the most popular product
+  * always returns a product regardless of the amount of sales
+  * returns the product with the most sales
+  * returns exception if there are no registered products

+## TDD

+These are sets of tests which were created to resolve if a given method fulfils its desired functionality.
+These tests will determine if the interfaces have been correctly interfaces as the check if the required functionality and conclusions drawn from effects difference methods must have on each other are seen in the tests.

 ### `FactoryTest`